 Frac sand systems need to monitor equipment status and conditions as well as system alarms.
 When the system detects an abnormal condition that requires the operator’s attention, it will raise an alarm.
 An Alarm Banner will appear on the screen indicating what the problem is and when it occurred.
 Press the Acknowledge button to remove an individual or all alarms.
 Press the Silence button to silence the PC and alarm horns.
 Also included are Alarm history and equipment status screens.

-Sterling Systems provides electrical and control panels with HMI, PLC, etc. to perform frac sand handling systems functions.
+Sterling Systems & Controls, Inc. provides electrical and control panels with HMI, PLC, etc. to perform frac sand handling systems functions.
 In addition, Sterling is a UL listed control panel builder for the USA and Canada.

 Working With Us